-- Make sure your plan compares well with the Student Health Plan (SHP) and provides the coverage you want and need (TIP: Compare your plan's Summary of Benefits and Coverage with SHP's Summary of Benefits and Coverage)
+Make sure your plan compares well with SHP and provides the coverage you want and need (TIP: Compare your plan's Summary of Benefits and Coverage with SHP's Summary of Benefits and Coverage)

 You will be informed whether your waiver application is approved.
 If your application is not approved, you must stay enrolled in SHP, and will be responsible for paying the premium.
 (See "Appealing your waiver denial" below if you believe your application was denied erroneously.)

 Premium refund if you waive after you're billed